drtirnadeb/FairFrame/grading_rubic.md

-# ✅ Grading System for Bias Bounty Challenge
+# ✅ Grading System for FairFrame Challenge

 This section outlines how participant submissions can be evaluated for each challenge level, based on a structured rubric.
 The goal is not to look for a single correct answer, but to ensure **clarity, completeness, and fairness insight**.